Asnali-Shamsho/OT-Cybersecurity-Lab/README.md

 # OT-Cybersecurity & Process Automation Lab
 This project was developed as a practical demonstration to support my application for the role of **OT Cybersecurity Engineer/Process Automation Engineer**.
-It reflects my techinical expertise and Passion in applying Cybersecurity principles to secure OT Sytems
+It reflects my techinical expertise and passion in applying Cybersecurity principles to secure OT Sytems

 ---